jcschindler01/xhorizon/README.txt

 -------------------------------------------------
 INSTALLATION AND USAGE

+Requires: PYTHON 2.7.9, NUMPY 1.9.1, MATPLOTLIB 1.4.2, SCIPY 0.15.0

+(You can probably vary the required versions somewhat and still be compatible.
+However, Python 3 will definitely not work at the moment, and MatPlotLib 2/3 probably will not either.
+Hoping to get these supported soon.)

 To install:
  - Download a .zip copy of (the desired version of) the directory containing this file from https://github.com/jcschindler01/xhorizon